Umag waterfront and marina on the northern Istrian coast

 From Roman Settlement to Venetian Town

 Umag's origins go back to Roman times, when wealthy patricians built villas along this favourable stretch of coast.
-Its position on the northern Adriatic gave it long-term strategic and commercial importance, and over the centuries it came under Byzantine and then Venetian rule.
+Its position on the northern Adriatic gave it strategic and commercial importance, and over the centuries it came under Byzantine and then Venetian rule.

-Church of St. Mary and St. Peregrine in Umag old town
+Church of St Peregrine in Umag

 Old Town